Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Related Work

-\textbf{Deep Stereo Matching.} Over the past decades, stereo matching has undergone rapid evolution, transitioning from hand-crafted algorithms~\cite{1} to semi-learning methods~\cite{mccnn}, and finally to end-to-end learning methods~\cite{SceneFlow}.
-Current deep stereo methods are primarily categorized as: 3D convolution-based cost aggregation~\cite{PSMNet,chen2022normalized,midas} and ConvGRU-based iterative optimization~\cite{RAFTStereo,CREStereo}.
-IGEVStereo~\cite{igev} employs a lightweight 3D convolutional network to provide high-quality initial disparity for iterative units.
-Selective-Stereo~\cite{wang2024selective} aggregates hidden information across multiple frequencies to improve accuracy in edge and smooth regions.
-DEFOM-Stereo~\cite{defomstereo} leverages strong representations from the monocular depth foundation model~\cite{depthanythingv2} to achieve impressive performance.
+Over the past decades, stereo matching has undergone rapid evolution, transitioning from hand-crafted algorithms~\cite{1} to end-to-end deep learning methods~\cite{SceneFlow}.
+Modern deep stereo networks generally follow two major architectures: 3D convolution–based cost volume regularization~\cite{GCNet,PSMNet,GwcNet,CFNet,PCWNet} and ConvGRU-based iterative refinement~\cite{RAFTStereo,CREStereo,dlnr,eaistereo}.
+IGEVStereo~\cite{igev} employs a lightweight 3D convolutional network to provide strong initial disparity and geometric cues to the iterative units.
+Selective-Stereo~\cite{wang2024selective} aggregates multi-frequency information to improve accuracy in edge and smooth regions.
+Recent works~\cite{defomstereo,monster} further enhance performance and generalization by incorporating monocular depth priors from foundation models~\cite{depthanythingv2}.

-\textbf{Self-Supervised Stereo.} Self-supervised stereo matching has emerged as a promising paradigm to overcome the reliance on expensive disparity annotations.
-SsSnet~\cite{SsSnet} lays the groundwork by combining photometric consistency with disparity smoothness to train on unlabeled stereo pairs.
-Building on this, OASM~\cite{OASM} introduces an occlusion inference module to filter out areas that do not meet the photometric consistency assumption.
-PVStereo~\cite{pvstereo} leverages a pyramid voting scheme to aggregate multi‑scale disparity hypotheses, generating reliable pseudo-ground truth for training.
-PASMnet~\cite{PASMnet} applies a threshold to its intermediate attention maps, filtering out low‑confidence matches that typically arise in occluded areas.
-UHP~\cite{UHP} mitigates the incorrect guidance problem of photometric loss with 3D planar cues.

-\textbf{Contrastive Learning.} Contrastive learning aims to learn representations by pulling positive samples closer while pushing negative samples apart in the embedding space.
-InstDisc~\cite{instdisc} pioneers this direction by introducing an external memory bank to store and sample negative examples.
-MoCo~\cite{moco} replaces the memory bank with a dynamic queue and introduces a momentum encoder updated via exponential moving averages, which for the first time surpasses fully-supervised counterparts on downstream tasks.
-BYOL~\cite{BYOL} proposes a novel negative‑sample‑free paradigm and employs asymmetric networks to prevent model collapse.
-DINO~\cite{dino} replaces convolutional backbones with vision transformer and applies centering normalization to the teacher to enhance training stability.

-DualNet~\cite{dualnet} introduces negative‑free contrastive learning into stereo matching by training the teacher via feature‑metric consistency in the first stage, and then using it to supervise the student’s probability distribution in the second.
-However, the teacher in DualNet still fails to provide accurate supervision in occluded regions.
-In contrast, our method feeds different target views into the student and the momentum teacher while enforcing pixel‑wise geometry consistency, enabling effective supervision of the student’s occlusions within a single training stage.